channgo2203/puzzleset/string/prob1/README.txt

 - Create a new string from str from the index of the character after the first character of substr,called str1.
 If it is empty, return the list.
 Otherwise find the first occurence of a substring of str1 that contains all strings in lstr
 - Repeat the steps above

-The complexity is O(nm) where m is number of substrings containing all strings in lstr and n is the length of str
+The complexity is nm where m is number of substrings containing all strings in lstr such that its leftmost rightmost substrings are strings in lstr, and n is the length of str.
+In the worst-case, it is O(n^2)